muhammad4208/The-Complete-Nmap-Guide/README.md

 # The Complete Nmap Guide
-A comprehensive resource covering everything about Nmap—from basic commands to advanced scanning techniques.
+A comprehensive resource covering everything about Nmap from basic commands to advanced scanning techniques.
 Perfect for beginners and professionals seeking to master network exploration and security auditing with Nmap.

 ## **Target Specification**
 - **Single IP Scan**: `nmap <target>` - Scans a single IP (e.g., `nmap 192.168.1.1`).